-- USAC obtained the Authority to Operate (ATO) prior to the launch of the National Verifier in compliance with the Federal Information Security Management Act (FISMA) and National Institute of Standards and Technology (NIST) requirements.1 - USAC's Privacy and Security Teams have been, and will continue to be, key contributors and integral partners throughout the design and implementation process. - USAC will ensure that the National Verifier continues to adhere to all applicable federal and state security and privacy requirements standards, inclusive of any vendors or contractors who may work on or with the NV.
+- USAC obtained the Authority to Operate (ATO) prior to the launch of the National Verifier in compliance with the Federal Information Security Modernization Act (FISMA) and National Institute of Standards and Technology (NIST) requirements.1 - USAC's Privacy and Security Teams are key contributors and integral partners throughout the design and implementation process. - USAC will ensure that the National Verifier continues to adhere to all applicable federal and state security and privacy requirements, inclusive of any vendors or contractors who may work on or with the NV.